 AerialLiftCertification.com helps any aerial lift or scissor lift painter prepare for on-the-job hazards.
 Our affordable training courses are ideal for both beginner and advanced aerial lift operators.
 It doesn’t matter how experienced you are – what matters is whether or not you’re OSHA certified.

 Painters, just like every other type of aerial lift operator, need to stay aware of job hazards, while also balancing their unique workplace requirements.
-Let’s paint the perfect picture of safety atop an aerial lift.
+Let’s paint the perfect picture of safety atop a painting lift.

-Keep these tips in mind before starting your next aerial lift painting project:
+Keep these tips in mind before using a lift for painting:

 1. Organize Your Tools

 Multiple trips up and down on an aerial lift aren’t ideal for painters, especially in outdoor conditions.
 Make sure you have everything you need before starting.
 This includes drop cloths, paint, brushes, and protective equipment.